 Section 3.3 Classified Board; Election of Directors.
 The Board of Directors shall, until the election of directors at the 2021 annual meeting, be divided into three classes, designated Classes I, II and III, which shall be as nearly equal in number as possible.
-Except as otherwise provided in Section 3.4 of these term of office for the class of directors elected at the 2016 annual meeting of stockholders of the Corporation, the respective succe ors of the directorsshall expire at the
+Except as otherwise provided in Section 3.4 of these By-Laws, at each The term of office for the class of directors elected at the 2016 annual meeting of stockholders of the Corporation, the ors of the directors shall expire at the